48Club/bnb-48-inscription/README.md

 The bnb-48 inscription standard ensures a structured and identifiable format for commands attached to transactions on the BNB Smart Chain.
 The integration of these specifications aims to provide clarity and coherence in the execution of operations.

 ## Main Features
+1. Block Chain Transparency. bnb-48 standard is suitable for any blockchain, as far as transactions on this chain supports calldata/memo/remark etc. It's super easy for indexers to track bnb-48 inscription even across different blockchains.

-1. Unlike an NFT standard, bnb-48 is not designed for non-fungible tokens.
+2. Unlike an NFT standard, bnb-48 is not designed for non-fungible tokens.
 This design choice facilitates native bulk transfers.
-2. Providing functionality interfaces similar to ERC-20, these interfaces form the foundational infrastructure for DeFi.
+3. Providing functionality interfaces similar to ERC-20, these interfaces form the foundational infrastructure for DeFi.
-3. Multi commands are allowed to be carried in a single tx, ensuring a cost-effective and efficient process.
+4. Multi commands are allowed to be carried in a single tx, ensuring a cost-effective and efficient process.
-4. Multiple serialization formats support.
+5. Multiple serialization formats support.
 Developer is free to choose read-freindly format like json or efficiency orientation format like protobuffer.
-5. Backward compatible upgradability.
+6. Backward compatible upgradability.

 ## Data format:
 The data part typically consists of an serialized data object following a format notation (ALL CAPITAL).
 If the format notation is not provided, data object will be treated as JSON defaultly.